hanami/guides/content/v1.3/introduction/getting-started.md

 ### Working With Entities

 An entity is something really close to a plain Ruby object.
-With them, we model the behavior we want from a concept (a book, in this case).
+We use them to model the behavior we want from a concept (a book, in this case).
 They're decoupled from _persistence_ entirely, but they're easy to persist and retrieve as we'll soon see.